Abraham–Lorentz force: Landau–Lifshitz radiation damping force

+where $D/Dt=\partial/\partial t+\mathbf v\cdot\nabla$ is the total derivative.

 Experimental observations

 While the Abraham–Lorentz force is largely neglected for many experimental considerations, it gains importance for plasmonic excitations in larger nanoparticles due to large local field enhancements.
 Radiation damping acts as a limiting factor for the plasmonic excitations in surface-enhanced Raman scattering.
 The damping force was shown to broaden surface plasmon resonances in gold nanoparticles, nanorods and clusters.

 The effects of radiation damping on nuclear magnetic resonance were also observed by Nicolaas Bloembergen and Robert Pound, who reported its dominance over spin–spin and spin–lattice relaxation mechanisms for certain cases.

 The Abraham–Lorentz force has been observed in the semiclassical regime in experiments which involve the scattering of a relativistic beam of electrons with a high intensity laser.
 In the experiments, a supersonic jet of helium gas is intercepted by a high-intensity (1018–1020 W/cm2) laser.
-The laser ionizes the helium gas and accelerates the electrons via what is known as the “laser-wakefield” effect.
+The laser ionizes the helium gas and accelerates the electrons via what is known as the "laser-wakefield" effect.
 A second high-intensity laser beam is then propagated counter to this accelerated electron beam.
 In a small number of cases, inverse-Compton scattering occurs between the photons and the electron beam, and the spectra of the scattered electrons and photons are measured.
 The photon spectra are then compared with spectra calculated from Monte Carlo simulations that use either the QED or classical LL equations of motion.

+Collective effects

+The effects of radiation reaction are often considered within the framework of single-particle dynamics.
+However, interesting phenomena arise when a collection of charged particles is subjected to strong electromagnetic fields, such as in a plasma.
+In such scenarios, the collective behavior of the plasma can significantly modify its properties due to radiation reaction effects.

+Theoretical studies have shown that in environments with strong magnetic fields, like those found around pulsars and magnetars, radiation reaction cooling can alter the collective dynamics of the plasma.
+This modification can lead to instabilities within the plasma.
+Specifically, in the high magnetic fields typical of these astrophysical objects, the momentum distribution of particles is bunched and becomes anisotropic due to radiation reaction forces, potentially driving plasma instabilities and affecting overall plasma behavior.
+Among these instabilities, the firehose instability can arise due to the anisotropic pressure, and electron cyclotron maser due to population inversion in the rings.